• Skip to primary navigation

 • Remove the pastry from the oven and remove the baking paper and baking beans.
 Put it back in the oven and bake it for 10 minutes

-• Once it comes out of the oven, reduce the temperature to 160C Fan/180C/350F/Gas Mark 4
+• Take the pastry out of the oven, reduce the temperature to 160C Fan/180C/350F/Gas Mark 4

 • To make the custard filling warm the double cream in a pan on a low-medium heat

-• To decorate, whip the cream with the vanilla and icing sugar using an electric whisk
+• To decorate, whip up the double cream with the vanilla extract and icing sugar using an electric whisk.
+Pipe onto the tart, or dollop on with a spoon

 • Decorate with some Terry's Chocolate Orange slices if you like